oneHamidreza/Meow-Framework-MVVM/README.md

 This Framework has two Highlighted Features :
 - Dynamic **Day/Night** Theme to switch from `LIGHT` to `DARK` mode.
-- Dynamic **Localization** to change language , currency formatting , date formatting of app Realtime.
+- Dynamic **Localization** to change language , currency formatting , date formatting of app at Realtime.

 to use above features, you'll need to define your `MeowController`.